Welcome to FIDEL API. 👋

 On the List Transactions endpoint the date filtering is applied on the

-time property.
-On the other List endpoints the filtering is applied on the
+datetime property considering no timezone information.
+You can access On the other List endpoints the filtering is applied on the

 Some API requests support fetching multiple objects.
 FIDEL API uses cursor-based pagination via the 'start' and 'last' parameters.